Chat with us

 • Large Sets of Tools and Dependencies

-• Statically Linked Binaries
+• Static Linked Binaries

-Primary Languages Used Mainly C; also in some cases Java and C# C and C++ Ruby Extension of C language Initially in C; now in Go after version 1.5
+Primary Languages Used Mainly C; also in some cases Java and C# C and C++ Ruby Extension of the C language Initially in C; now in Go after version 1.5

-Concurrency Mostly single-threaded, but sometimes supports multi-threading for GUI actions Advanced multi-threading using Java Virtual Machine (JVM) Limited multi-threading, but by default runs single-threaded Manual thread management Advanced multi-threading capabilities using Goroutines and channels
+Concurrency Mostly single-threaded, but sometimes supports multi-threading for GUI actions.
+Advanced multi-threading using Java Virtual Machine (JVM) Limited multi-threading, but by default runs single-threaded Manual thread management Advanced multi-threading capabilities using Goroutines and channels

 1. Python